 These should NOT be guessed.
 You don’t want to create content for a keyword you will never rank for.
 We need to know WHAT people are searching (keyword research) and whether your site is capable of ranking for it (keyword competition).
 A little research can greatly improve your chances of getting on page 1.
 This should be done before writing content… writing about ‘how to get out of debt’ vs. ‘how to get out of debt on one income‘ is different.

 I recommend creating a full keyword list in a Google Doc so you can plan your content development.
 I would also use multiple tools (steps 1-3) so you don’t miss any keywords.
 Listing each keyword and it’s estimated competition will do… anything else can be overboard.

-Update: I wrote 1 definitive Yoast tutorial which includes (almost everything) about keywords.
-But it shows you how to configure the settings, fix crawl errors in Search Console, and add accelerated mobile pages (AMP) for faster mobile load times.
-Check it out when you’re done.
+I wrote a definitive Yoast tutorial that shows you how to configure the ideal settings, verify Google Search Console and fix crawl errors, optimize content (there’s more to it than green lights), and add accelerated mobile pages (AMP).
+Be sure to check it out when you’re done.

 Table Of Contents